bartsanchez/bps/README.md

   horizontally should be safe with the current implementation.
 - It is assumed that once created the Transfer instance, some asynchrounous task (Celery?) should perform the real bank transfer, and ensure it was successfully performed.
 Skipped here in purpose.
+- It is highly recommended to use a better way of handling secrets.
 - This is a git repository, so it could be worth it to review the commit history.

 ## Usage